Are you eligible for federal homeowners assistance?

-The LPI process ensures clear and simple communication with the homeowner stressing that they can and should obtain their own insurance.
+The LPI process ensures clear and simple communication with the homeowner, stressing that they can, and should, obtain their own insurance policy.
 When a homeowner does not maintain the required insurance, lenders provide reminder notices that the homeowner must secure insurance on the property.

 Lender-Placed Insurance Process